AldoCorbelliniUNIPR/testFSDA/README.md

- This is a test version of **FSDA tollobox**, please ignore this package!
+ This is a test version of **FSDA toolbox**, please ignore this package!